stonepros/stone/doc/dev/cpu-profiler.rst

  Installing Oprofile
 =====================

-The easiest way to profile Ceph's CPU consumption is to use the `oprofile`_ system-wide profiler.
+The easiest way to profile Stone's CPU consumption is to use the `oprofile`_ system-wide profiler.

 .. _oprofile: http://oprofile.sourceforge.net/about/